had2020/TerimalRtdm/documentation.md

 TerimalRtdm is an intermediate mode terminal UI framework.
 This means each update to the interface is triggered by user input.
 It works in any Rust binary, but requires some light setup and a sequence of steps to initialize properly.
 That said, the setup process is simpler, and more versatile than most other UI crates.

 ## Structuring
-You can click each instruction to open, and see code changes.
+🖱️ You can `click` each instruction to open, and see code changes.

 <details>

-<summary>1️⃣ First off we need add the crate and use it in our code, in case you have not done that already.</summary>
+<summary>1️⃣ First off we need <mark>add the crate</mark> and use it in our code, in case you have not done that already.</summary>

 Add our crate to your toml:
 ```shell